streetwriters/notesnook/docs/help/contents/trash.md

 <!-- TODO: screenshot — the Clear trash interval dropdown in Settings → Behaviour -->

-## Does the trash count against my storage?
+## Does clearing the trash free up my storage?

 No. Storage limits count [attachments](/attachments-and-files) only, and attachments never go to the trash.
-Notes cost you nothing against your storage whether they are live or trashed.
+Notes cost you nothing against your storage whether they are live or trashed, so emptying the trash does not change your storage figure.

 ## Related pages

-- [Attachments and files](/attachments-and-files) — deleting files, which is what actually frees storage
+- [Attachments and files](/attachments-and-files) — what actually counts against your storage
 - [Note version history](/note-version-history) — recovering an earlier draft instead of a deleted note
 - [Backup and restore](/backup-and-restore-notes-in-notesnook) — the only copy that survives a cleared trash
 - [Notebooks](/organizing-notes/organize-notes-using-notebooks) — how deleting a notebook affects its notes